ryanfrancesconi/SPFKMetadata/README.md

 ### Swift Package Manager (SPM)

 There are two targets in the package: SPFKMetadata and SPFKMetadataC.
-The first is pure Swift whereas the second is a mixture of Objective C, Objective C++, C and C++.
+The first is pure Swift whereas the second is C++ bridged by Objective C++.
+For full functionality both imports are required.

 1. Add SPFKMetadata as a dependency in the usual ways.
    - In a project or framework, in Xcode: